 - The movable limit of the flap is changeable.
-Contact your dealer for details. (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted).
+Contact your dealer for details. (only for double-flow, multi-flow, corner, ceiling-suspended and wall-mounted). - Avoid operating in the horizontal direction second.
+It may cause dew or dust to settle on the ceiling or flap.

-16 Energy saving and optimum operation
+15 Energy saving and optimum operation